If You are Here, You’ve Likely Already tried Something That Didn’t Work.

 Many patients experience meaningful improvement once the underlying mechanical issues are addressed.

-After submitting the form, I will review your information and contact you to arrange a brief phone conversation.
+After submitting the form, I will personally review your information and contact you to arrange a brief phone conversation.
 This allows us to discuss your symptoms and determine whether my approach to TMJ care may be appropriate for your situation.

 There is no obligation.
 The goal of the conversation is simply to determine whether we are on the right track before scheduling an in-person evaluation.